laino/final-pm/doc/README.md

 ### Configuration

 Configuration may be done in either JSON or JS, as well as environment
 variables and command line arguments.
+On the command line configuration keys
+may be overriden with **--set** _key_=_value_, where _key_ may be any configuration
+key.
+To override keys within an appliaction config, prefix _key_ with
+'_application-name_:' like so: --set myApp:ready-on="message"

-Each configuration key can by overriden
+Each configuration key can also be overriden with an environment variable by
-with an environment variable by replacing all dashes in the key with
+replacing all dashes and colons in _key_ with underscores and translating it to
-underscores and translating it to uppercase, finally prefixed with
+uppercase, finally prefixed with FINAL_PM_CONFIG_,
-FINAL_PM_CONFIG_ i.e. restart-new-crashing=true becomes
+i.e. myApp:ready-on="message" becomes FINAL_PM_CONFIG_MYAPP_READY_ON=message.
-FINAL_PM_CONFIG_RESTART_NEW_CRASHING=true.

-__Configuration Files__

-Configuration may be done in either .

 __Logging__